 Église de l'Assomption

 -

-The Church of the Assumption, which was built in 1749 and its bell tower in 1804, has two triptych paintings above its altar by the artist Jean Poyet, painted around 1502.
+The Church of the Assumption was built in 1749 and its bell tower in 1804.
+Above its altar are two paintings from a triptych by the artist Jean Poyet, painted around 1502.

-The work was commissioned by Jean IV de Chalon, Prince of Orange, to decorate the chapel of the Franciscan convent in Nozeroy, before being dismembered when the institution was closed and sold to the State during the Revolution.
+The work was commissioned by Jean IV de Chalon, Prince of Orange, to decorate the chapel of the Franciscan convent in Nozeroy, before being dismembered when the convent was closed and sold to the State during the French Revolution.

+Église de l'Assomption